- Australian businesses’ slow-burning digital transformations got fired up in response to COVID-19’s work from home requirements.

 Australian consumer expectations are no longer set in stone.
 As a new report in the PwC Australia Rebooted series, Where next for accelerated digitalisation and data reliance? shows, with options such as working from home, telehealth and online shopping normalised, organisations have no choice but to adapt.
 However, it isn’t as simple as investing in technology (complex itself in an economic downturn) and adopting a set-and-forget mentality.

 The Where next? report calls out four interconnected elements that are necessary for Australia’s digital transformation.
-Does your business have all four?
+Does your business have them all?

 1. Thinking digital